Fernando J. Corbató

-Fernando José "Corby" Corbató (July 1, 1926 – July 12, 2019) was a prominent American computer scientist, notable as a pioneer in the development of time-sharing operating systems.
+Fernando José "Corby" Corbató (July 1, 1926 – July 12, 2019) was an American computer scientist, notable as a pioneer in the development of time-sharing operating systems.

 Career

-Corbató was born on July 1, 1926 in Oakland, California, to Hermenegildo Corbató, a Spanish literature professor from Villarreal, Spain, and Charlotte (née Carella Jensen) Corbató.
-In 1930 the Corbató family moved to Los Angeles for Hermenegildo's job at the University of California, Los Angeles.
+Corbató was born on July 1, 1926, in Oakland, California, to Hermenegildo Corbató, a Spanish literature professor from Villarreal, Spain, and Charlotte (Jensen) Corbató, a Danish American.
+In 1930, the Corbató family moved to Los Angeles for Hermenegildo's job at the University of California, Los Angeles (UCLA).

 In 1943, Corbató enrolled at UCLA, but due to World War II he was recruited by the Navy during his first year.
 During the war, Corbató "debug[ged] an incredible array of equipment", inspiring his future career.

-Corbató left the Navy in 1946, enrolled at the California Institute of Technology, and received a bachelor's degree in physics in 1950.
+Corbató left the Navy in 1946, and enrolled at the California Institute of Technology, where he received a bachelor's degree in physics in 1950.
 He then earned a PhD in physics from the Massachusetts Institute of Technology in 1956.
-He joined MIT's Computation Center immediately upon graduation, became a professor in 1965, and stayed at MIT until he retired.
+He joined MIT's Computation Center immediately after graduation, became a professor in 1965, and stayed at MIT until he retired.

 The first time-sharing system he was associated with was known as the MIT Compatible Time-Sharing System (CTSS), an early version of which was demonstrated in 1961.
 Corbató is credited with the first use of passwords to secure access to files on a large computer system, though he later claimed that this rudimentary security method had proliferated and became unmanageable.

 The experience with developing CTSS led to a second project, Multics, which was adopted by General Electric for its high-end computer systems (later acquired by Honeywell).
 Multics pioneered many concepts now used in modern operating systems, including a hierarchical file system, ring-oriented security, access control lists, single-level store, dynamic linking, and extensive on-line reconfiguration for reliable service.
 Multics, while not particularly commercially successful in itself, directly inspired Ken Thompson to develop Unix, the direct descendants of which are still in extremely wide use; Unix also served as a direct model for many other subsequent operating system designs.